-The property has been extended twice circa 2011.
-A summer house has been erected in the garden grounds along with an external WC.
+Patio doors have been installed within the last five years.
+The property was extended in excess of thirty years ago.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.